mapbox/ambient-light/README.md

 The slider controls the screen brightness threshold at which the map will change styles — e.g., farther left will switch to the dark style at a lower screen brightness.

-My preferred threshold is about 35%, or somewhat left of center.
+A reasonable threshold is about 35%, or somewhat left of center.

 Current brightness is indicated by a vertical line on top of the slider bar.